phalcon/documentation/docs/html-link.md

 ;
 ```

-As of 5.15.0, `serialize()` emits attribute values as RFC 8288 quoted strings.
+The `serialize()` method emits attribute values as RFC 8288 quoted strings.
 An embedded double quote or backslash in a value is prefixed with a backslash, so a value cannot terminate the field early or produce a malformed header.

 ```php
 <?php